Augmentations, Fillings, and Clusters for 2-Bridge Links: Cluster Structure on the Ungraded Augmentation Variety

-Every exact Lagrangian fillings of $\La[n_1, \ldots, n_k]$ constructed by an admissible pinching sequence $P$ has the same Euler characteristic and normal Euler number (the latter follows from~\cite[Proposition 1.1]{CCPRSY}).
+Every exact Lagrangian filling of $\La[n_1, \ldots, n_k]$ constructed by an admissible pinching sequence $P$ has the same Euler characteristic and normal Euler number (the latter follows from~\cite[Proposition 1.1]{CCPRSY}).
 Resolving a crossing is equivalent to attaching a 1-handle.
 For any two pinching sequences $P_1$ and $P_2$ that only differ in the order of Reeb chords pinched, the exact Lagrangian fillings are clearly smoothly isotopic as the order in which 1-handles are attached does not change the smooth type of the filling.
 Finally, suppose that both $a_j$ and $a_k$ are crossings contained in one of the blocks $n_i$ of $\La[n_1, \ldots, n_k]$.
 One can smoothly isotope the $1$-handle attached at a crossing $a_j$ so that it resolves the crossing $a_k$ instead.
 Thus, all exact Lagrangian fillings of $\La[n_1, \ldots, n_k]$ constructed by an admissible pinching sequence $P$ are smoothly isotopic. \end{proof}

-\begin{rmk}Note that for the case of $(2,n)$ torus links, $\Lambda[n]$ has oriented exact Lagrangian fillings so one can match the orientation on $t_1, t_2$ to that of the knot and $w_1=w_2$.
+\begin{rmk}Note that for the case of $(2,n)$ torus links, $\Lambda[n]$ has oriented exact Lagrangian fillings so one can match the co-orientation on $t_1, t_2$ to the orientation of the knot and $w_1=w_2$.
 One then obtains the relation $t_1t_2^{-1}=1.$ \end{rmk}

 \begin{thm} The induced morphism $\Phi_{L_P}:\Aug_u(\Lambda_-)\longrightarrow \Aug_u(\Lambda_+)$ is an open embedding of an algebraic torus onto a cluster torus chart on $\Aug_u(\Lambda_+)$ (c.f.
 Definition \ref{defn: cluster variety}). \end{thm} \begin{proof}